Current Students

 Students admitted to the program provisionally (with cumulative GPAs below 2.80) will be subject to academic dismissal immediately following any term in which their semester GPAs fall below 2.50 or immediately following any term in which they receive any incomplete grades (unless the student experienced extenuating circumstances for which they received an incomplete grade and can provide supporting documentation).

 Students admitted under the regular admissions policy who do not maintain the minimum cumulative grade point averages required by the program, or who consistently fail to observe other program or CUNY requirements or regulations, are subject to dismissal.
+Dismissal is from the CUNY BA program and not the student’s home campus.

 Leave of Absence

-Students who require a leave of absence for fall or spring must inform both the home college and the CUNY BA registrar in writing.
-Leaves are granted for one semester only; normally, no more than two leaves of absence will be granted during a student's enrollment in the program.
+Note that leaves are granted for one semester only; normally, no more than two leaves of absence will be granted during a student's enrollment in the program.
 Before resuming studies, students must complete a re-admission application at their home college in order to reinstate their matriculation status.

 Readmission